paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

-- Support signed numbers.

-- Intern all the integers used by the VM.
+- Intern all the symbols and integers used by the VM.

 - Add an argument to `new\_object` to not run gc so that I don't have to set `gc_is_on` all the time (setting that doesn't check it was on in the first